Skip to menu Skip to content Skip to footer

 Course fees

-For most postgraduate coursework programs you'll pay full tuition fees.
+For some postgraduate coursework programs you'll pay full tuition fees.

-Actual fees may be lower or higher depending on the courses you choose and the time you take to complete a program.
-We review fees annually, and fees may be higher in later years.
+Actual fees may be lower or higher depending on the time you take to complete a program.
+Fees are reviewed annually and may be higher in later years.

 Some programs also have extra costs for things like equipment or field trips.
 These costs are listed on the program page.